-The collection of food and cookery materials at the Fales Library was created primarily to document the evolution of cuisine and food practices in 19th and 20th century America, with a particular focus on the food habits and activity of New York City.
+The collection of food and cookery materials held at NYU Special Collections was created primarily to document the evolution of cuisine and food practices in 19th and 20th century America, with a particular focus on the food habits and activity of New York City.
 It has since expanded to cover international cuisines and other historical periods.
 These materials support the research of undergraduate and graduate students, faculty and other researchers working within disciplines such as food studies, food management, nutrition, American studies, and history.
 Due to the nature of this collection, these materials are also of use to professionals outside of the university who work as writers, journalists, chefs and food professionals.

 The Marion Nestle Food Studies Collection at Fales encompasses several other archival and print collections within its scope.
 These include the Cecily Brownstone Collection of American Cookery; the Dalia Carmel Collection, donated in memory of her husband Herbert Goldstein; the Gourmet collection, and the Andrew F. Smith collection.